 And, if we don’t know what our why is…well, that’s really step one.
 We have to figure that out to move forward.
 We must know what our content vision is, otherwise we can’t see where we’re going.

 This article was originally published in September 2017.
-It has been refreshed for 2018.
+It has been refreshed.